Personal History

 Milestone: 2016 to 2018

-With the kids nearly grown and my wife doing a great job of running our school, I felt it was time to renew my software career.
+With the kids nearly grown and my wife doing a great job of running the family business, I felt it was time to renew my software career and prepare the family for a return to the US.
 So in October 2015 I flew to the US, first to Florida then to North Carolina.
 In January 2016 I landed a good job with a small consulting firm in Asheboro, NC, Milestone Computer Solutions, LLC.
 During the first year I worked as an employee with numerous responsibilities in a small office, but my most important job was to handle all the software development needs for customers.
 Since most of Milestone’s customers ran custom applications written in Visual FoxPro, my first major task was to come up to speed with that system, one that I had never used before.

 The second and most challenging task was to develop and implement a new software system for an existing Milestone customer, a pension management company.
 This involved integration and some new development of a VFP application that they had been using for years.
 The bulk of the new system and by far the vast majority of my time was spent developing an entirely new ASP.NET Core web application with IIS and SQL Server.